Poulpy/asm_benchmarks/README.md

 # Run benchmarks

 ```
-bash script.sh
+./script.sh
 ```

 # Notes
-- Added some compile time to check if machine has AVX set instructions
+- Added some compile time to check if machine has AVX and FMA set instructions
 - Don't run `pc` executable if you don't have AVX set instructions; unlike other benchmarks, pc only uses AVX